scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Every hyperparameter optimization method such as Bayesian optimization or random search often needs to do evaluate some configuration before it approaches a good region in the search space.
 This means that Labwatch needs to run the same experiment multiple times.
-Labwatch's Labassitant allows to easily do this from python via:
+Labwatch's Labassitant allows to easily do this from Python via:

 .. code-block:: python